course-kit/guides/getting-started.md

 The `href` of the Enrol link is the `productUrl` (a static value) from the course frontmatter.
 This should be a link to buy your course from your chosen ecommerce platform (discussed further below).

 The `href` of the Log in URL is a *dynamic* value returned from the CourseKit API.
-The reason it’s dynamic is because the CourseKit API is secured by OAuth and therefore requires a fresh security token in the login URL.
-This requires it to be re-generated every time it’s used.
+The reason it's dynamic is because the CourseKit API is secured by OAuth and therefore requires a fresh security token in the login URL.
+This requires it to be re-generated every time it's used.

 The login URL is returned in the payload from the `createPlayer` method which, as discussed previously, should be called when the page loads.